johnalison/obsidian-notes/Journal/31 July 2024 Wednesday.md

 Walked H to school

+Got paid!
 Move 7k to capital one

 with kids